carsonwoodfin/carsonwoodfin/README.md

 Central nervous system conditions were excluded from the primary composite because the indicator was nearly universal and could reflect the neurologic condition underlying memory-clinic attendance or ATT eligibility.
-CNS conditions were examined separately in sensitivity analysis.
+CNS conditions were examined separately in a sensitivity analysis.

 Comorbidity categories were defined as: